Max-Y-Ma/ECE425-VLSI/mp3/GUIDE.md

 $ abstract
 ```

-A new (Windows 98 lookin) window should pop up.
+A new (Windows XP lookin) window should pop up.
 Inside the window:

 - File --> Library --> Open
 - Select your standard cell library